The higher spin generalization of the 6-vertex model with domain wall boundary conditions and Macdonald polynomials: The combinatorial point

-We recall their statement: \begin{thm}[Feigin, Jimbo, Miwa and Mukhin] Let $p,t$ be two generic scalars such that $p^{r-1}t^{k+1}=1$.
-Let $\mathcal{V}$ be the vector space of symmetric polynomials satisfying the $(r,k)$-wheel condition.
-And let $\mathcal{M}$ be the vector space spanned by the Macdonald polynomials, given by $(r,k)$-admissible Young diagrams and Macdonald parameters $p,t$.
+According to the result of Feigin et al~\cite{FJMM-Macdonald}, the space of symmetric polynomials satisfying the wheel condition is spanned by Macdonald polynomials.
+More precisely: \begin{thm}[\cite{FJMM-Macdonald}] Let $q$ and $t$ be two generic scalars such that $q^{r-1}t^{k+1}=1$, and let $\mathcal{V}$ denote the space of symmetric polynomials in $\bm z$ satisfying the $(r,k)_{q,t}$-wheel condition.
+Let $\mathcal{M}$ be the space spanned by the Macdonald polynomials $P_{\lambda} (\bm z; q, t)$ indexed by $(r,k)$-admissible partitions.
+Then $\mathcal{V}=\mathcal{M}$. \end{thm}